cassiecarr/CarND-BehavioralCloning-P3-1/writeup.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road, driving along smooth curves, and driving the track in the other direction.
+I used a combination of center lane driving, recovering from the left and right sides of the road, driving along smooth curves, and driving the track in the opposite direction.

 For details about how I created the training data, see the next section.